cchauve/AGO-pipeline/doc/manual.md

         /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/data/adjacencies_ago_X.txt will be computed.
 ```

 ### Running tools

 Once a pipeline has been initialized, the tools it contain can be run
 using the following commands.
 Let `TOOL` be any tool of the pipeline
 (e.g. `MACSE`).

-- `python src/AGO.py bash TOOL` creates a `bash` script to run
+- `python src/AGO.py bash <TOOL>` creates a `bash` script to run
-  `TOOL`.
+  the `TOOL` step of the pipeline.
 The path to the created script is printed.

-- `python src/AGO.py slurm TOOL` creates a `slurm` script to run
+- `python src/AGO.py slurm <TOOL>` creates a `slurm` script to run
   `TOOL`.
-As above, the path to the created script is printed.
+As above, the path to the created script is printed and it can
+  be run using `sbatch`.

 For example:
 ```
 python src/AGO.py example/anopheles_X_ALE.yaml slurm IQ-TREE
         /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/aux/IQ-TREE/IQ-TREE.sh
 ```

-The slurm script `/home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/aux/IQ-TREE/IQ-TREE.sh` is can then be run by
+The slurm script `/home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/aux/IQ-TREE/IQ-TREE.sh`
+can then be run by
 ```
 sbatch /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/aux/IQ-TREE/IQ-TREE.sh
 ```

 Scripts to run a tool, as well as specific input files created from
-the pipeline data, are always written in the `aux/TOOL` subdirectory
+the pipeline data, are always written in the `aux/<TOOL>` subdirectory
 of the pipeline directory architecture.

 The files created by the tool are written in the subdirectory
-`results/<TOOL>` of the pipeline.
+`results/<TOOL>` of the pipeline directory architecture.

+The tools `MACSE`, `IQ-TREE` and `ALE`, that process gene families independently
+are run through job arrays, that creates one job per gene family and allows to
+run the tool in parallel.
+For `GeneRax`, AGO relies on the feature that it can be
+run in parallel using MPI.

 Once a tool has finished to run, and has generated result files, these
-results files need to be recorded in the corresponding data files of
+results files, need to be recorded in the corresponding data files of
 the pipeline.
 This is done with the `check` command.
 ```
 python src/AGO.py example/anopheles_X_ALE.yaml check IQ-TREE